Institutes Guide

 In the event that the academic unit offering the program decides to award a scholarship covering the program fees for any participant including non-UCLA students (e.g., high school students), the academic unit must prepare and submit a Financial Award Transmittal form to the UCLA Financial Aid Office.
 Scholarships should be posted to a student’s account prior to the start of the Institute, so please begin the financial award transmittal process as soon as the scholarship recipient has been identified.
 Below are the steps that the academic unit needs to follow:

-- Submit the financial aid award transmittal to the UCLA Financial Aid Office.
+- Submit the appropriate financial aid award transmittal information to the UCLA Financial Aid Office.

 - Confirm with Summer Sessions that the scholarship has been posted correctly to the student’s Summer Sessions BruinBill account

-- Communicate with the scholarship recipient regarding any fees that he/she will be responsible for paying if the scholarship does not cover 100% of program and housing fees (if applicable)
+- Communicate with the scholarship recipient regarding any fees that he/she will be responsible for paying if the scholarship does not cover 100% of program fees

 The Summer Institute Enrollment Report allows all participating departments to view an enrollment summary for each program.
 For more details on applicants and their application status, the program’s designee(s) can access the Department Menu.
 Please be sure to contact your Summer Sessions analyst with the following information to request access for new users: the full name, UID, UCLA Logon, and email address.

-By default, admissions are on a first-come, first-served basis.
-All programs that require instructor consent for admission must provide admission requirements (short essays, surveys, or file uploads) and designate at least one program administrator/instructor as reviewer by providing the following information: the full name, UID, UCLA Logon, and email address.
-The steps below summarize how “instructor consent” programs can review applications and notify applicants of admission decisions.
+Applications for summer institutes should be reviewed on a first-come, first-served basis.
+All programs must provide a list of any supplemental admission requirements (short essays, surveys, or file uploads) and designate at least one program administrator/instructor as a reviewer by providing the following information: the full name, UID, UCLA Logon, and email address.

 Most students and their families are eager to finalize summer plans as soon as possible and the Summer Sessions office receives many phone and email inquiries regarding students’ consent status.
 In order to maintain student interest, as well as ensure that Institutes reach capacity in a timely manner, we ask that admission decisions be made promptly within two weeks of the application.
-The application deadline for programs requiring students to be granted consent prior to enrollment is June 1st.
+The deadline to apply for Precollege Summer Institutes in Session A is June 13 and Session C is July 25.
+There is no registration deadline for College/Professional Summer Institutes.
 If the program requires more time, please inform Summer Sessions to ensure adequate handling of student inquiries.

 All enrolled students have access to the “Summer Bruin Guide” a welcome website, consisting of general information about the institutes experience.
 In addition, Summer Sessions also emails enrolled students the Summer Bruin Guide and any additional relevant information about one month prior to the program.
 Each program should communicate all program specific information that is not covered by the general welcome website in a timely manner to prepare students for successful participation.
 Links to Summer Bruin Guides for specific student populations can be found below:

-- Dietary Restrictions and Accommodations: The University will make a reasonable effort to assist participants with dietary restrictions and the understanding their food options.
+- Dietary Restrictions and Accommodations: The University will make a reasonable effort to assist participants with dietary restrictions and the understanding of their food options.
 However, the participant must acknowledge that there are certain risks of cross-contamination in using the facilities on campus and that the University cannot assume responsibility for strict adherence to the specific dietary needs of the Participant.
-Any participant who wishes to request special meal options, must complete the Special Meal, Medicinal Storage, or Religious Accommodations Form no later than May 15 of the year of the program.
-Such a request does not guarantee that accommodations can be made.
-The participant will be notified by May 31 of the same year whether the requested accommodations can be made.

 - Refrigeration for Medication: No prescription or over-the-counter medication will be available on site.
 The participant and the guardian are solely responsible for provision and (self-) administration of any needed prescription or over-the-counter medication as directed by their healthcare provider(s).
-If refrigeration is required, Summer Sessions will make reasonable efforts to provide access to a refrigerator.
-Requests for access to a refrigerator must be made using the Special Meal, Medicinal Storage, or Religious Accommodations Form and received by May 15 of the year of the program.
+If refrigeration is required, the student/guardian must reach out to Summer Sessions at info@summer.ucla.edu to discuss the participant’s options.

 Upon completion, all courses that are included in each Summer Institute program’s curriculum will be listed on an official UCLA transcript.
 The instructor of record must post grades at the end of each session via MyUCLA as instructed by the Registrar’s Office.
 Once grades are posted, students can view grades on MyUCLA.